 First, I checked my electoral enrolment information, since the idea government departments have of my address does not correspond really closely with reality (minor database issues).
 I will be overseas during the election.
 However this is a very temporary state.
 I completed an Overseas notification form, to cover myself if I could not manage to vote.
 Since I don't have a printer or scanner connected, completing the PDF form provided some interesting issues … especially signing it.
 The other issue is not having a postal address (not my fault - talk to the management of the twice closed Airlie Beach post office).

 You can apply for a postal vote, and even do it online, with some difficulty.
 Unfortunately, timing issues make it unlikely that a postal vote would reach us before we leave Australia.
 After that, we are travelling by train until we reach Moscow, just prior to the election.
 No way to return the postal vote within the voting deadline, even if we can get our hands on one.
-This may be the first Australian election since I was of voting age in which I did not vote.
+This may be the first Australian election since I was of voting age in which I do not vote.

 I finally awoke sometime after six, after a good night of sleep that I needed badly.
 My Sunday morning are usually occupied by watching the various public affairs programs on TV, while reading whatever remains of the weekend papers.
 Naturally enough, everyone was talking about plans for the election.